IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 1. View the CVE information for CVE-2020-10963

     a.
-Click the **Liberty_2009_server** link under the Server column to see CVE and Fix History for this Liberty server
+Click the **Liberty_2009_server** link under the "Server" column to see CVE and Fix History for this Liberty server

     ![](./lab1-media/media/imagev3-72.png)